AdamBear/thoughts/README.md

 - [X] join GPT-4 waitlist
 - [ ] In loving memory of my father
 - [ ] recall the memory of my father
+- [X] get out of the sadness of losing my farther